PNNL-Comp-Mass-Spec/CRNT4SBML/docs/_build/html/_sources/parallel_crnt4sbml.rst.txt

 Parallel Mass Conservation Approach
 +++++++++++++++++++++++++++++++++++++

-To run the mass conservation approach create the following python script:
+To run the optimization for the mass conservation approach create the following python script named mpi_run.py:

 .. code-block:: python